Skip to main content

 Net pay scheme

-Generally speaking, this means employees do not get any tax relief at the time of making the contribution unless their earnings are more than £12,570 (in 2024/25).
-Check with your employer which type of pension scheme they use.
+Generally speaking, this means employees get full tax relief at the time of making the contribution, unless their earnings are less than their personal allowance (the standard personal allowance in 2026/27 is £12,570).

-For more information about tax relief on pension contributions, see our page How tax relief is given on pension contributions.
+For more information about tax relief on pension contributions, see our page How tax relief is given on pension contributions

 Where contributions go